xplosionmind/tommi.space/content/jam/public/KvK.md

 LIABILITY insurance.
 They are cheap and useful.

-## Type of work

-- Technical consultancy
-- Community management and communication
-- Art work?
-- Grants like Stimuleringfonds

 ## Invoicing

 After everything is done, the one thing I could not find in the tons of information I got from KvK was **how tf to create an invoice?**